JMFiore/Data-science-Projects/README.md

 # Data-science-Projects
-Hello if you are reading this.Then you in my folder of projects. this are some of my works.
-Your are feer to look around and coment them
+Hello if you are reading this.
+Then you in my folder of projects.
+This are some of my works.
+Your are free to look around and coment them.